 - Autism Teaching Strategies - Talk to Sister, Talk to Dad, Talk to Mom

 - PreKindergarten…TheRight Beginning (Love, Love, Love this site.)
 Explore the various pages for the Art Area, Block Area, House Area Toy Area, Baking Cookies, Birthday Party and many more.
 Have fun!!
+This is a wonderful site for using an Aided Language approach with your little ones!

 - ARASAAC offers graphic resources and materials to facilitate communication.
 This works really well if you need pictures on your iTouch or iPad to use in commmunication programs.
 It has the ability to turn any (free) symbol into a billion languages.
 They are offered in both black and white or color.
 (A tip: if using with iPad, create a link on your iPad screen to it so you can get free, no royalty graphics for various apps like Pictello and Go Talk Now.
 Find the symbols you need, save to camera roll and use!)